purduesigbots/pros-docs/v5/api/cpp/vision.rst

 This function uses the following values of errno when an error state is
 reached:

-- ``ENXIO``  -The given value is not within the range of V5 ports (1-21), or fewer than object_count number of objects were found.
+- ``ENXIO``  - The given value is not within the range of V5 ports (1-21), or fewer than object_count number of objects were found.
 - ``ENODEV``  - The port cannot be configured as a vision sensor
 - ``EAGAIN`` - Reading the vision sensor failed for an unknown reason.
 .. tabs ::